matthewfeickert-talks/talk-uw-madison-seminar-2025/talk.md

 .center.large[Projected .bold[required compute usage] for HL-LHC (want .blue[R]&.red[D] below .black[budget] line)]

 ---
-# Commitment to investment for the next decades
+# Planned investment for the next decades
 <!--
 .bold.center.large[Exciting future for all these areas in particle physics with large scale investment!] -->